jawordpressorg/core-handbook/core/contribute/git.md

 The WordPress Git mirror contains a complete history of the codebase.
 Each Subversion commit is represented by a Git changeset.
 Use the `git log` utility to browse the history of the project.
 The layout of the repository is as follows:

-*   The **master** branch, which corresponds to SVN **trunk**.
+*   The **trunk** branch, which corresponds to SVN **trunk**.
 This is the bleeding-edge branch, containing the alpha version of the next major release.
-Except in special cases, contributors should prepare their patches against the master branch.
+Except in special cases, contributors should prepare their patches against the trunk branch.
 *   A branch exists corresponding to each major release series, named using the first two digits of versions in that series.
 For example, 4.5.1 was released from the `4.5` branch.
 Use `git branch -r` to view a complete list of branches in the remote repository, and use commands like `git checkout -b 4.5.x origin/4.5` to create local branches that track remote branches.
 *   All WP releases (starting with 1.5.0) are represented by Git tags.
 Use `git tag` to see the list.